 Step 2: Writing audit logs to the Window Event Log

-This feature cannot be enabled using the SiteProtector Console interface.
+This feature cannot be enabled by using the SiteProtector Console interface.
 You must modify the config.properties file for your Application Server to write audit log entries to the Windows Event Log.

 - Edit the config.properties file by adding the following two lines:

 The conversionPattern specifies the format of the message that is written to the Windows/NT Event Log.